Hatrison/SelfAssessment/Skills/JavaScript.md

   - bitwise operators: 🖐️ used
   - ternary operator: 🖐️ used
   - void: 🖐️ used
-  - yield: 👂 heard
+  - yield: 🖐️ used
   - await: 🖐️ used
-  - template literal
+  - template literal: 🎓 known
   - strict mode: 🖐️ used
-  - delete: 🎓 known
+  - delete: 🖐️ used
   - in: 🖐️ used
   - super: 🖐️ used
   - Symbol: 🎓 known